Coding1610/React/Lecture_B/README.md

     )
 }

---> Components can refer to other components in thier output.
+1. Components can refer to other components in thier output.
---> This let us use the same output abstraction for any level of detail.
+2. This let us use the same output abstraction for any level of detail.

-4. When Use Function Comp.
+# 4. When Use Function Comp.

---> Use functional comp if u arre writing a presentational comp. which does not have its own state or needs to access a lifecycle hook.
+1. Use functional comp if u arre writing a presentational comp. which does not have its own state or needs to access a lifecycle hook.
 You cannot use setState() in ur comp. because Functional Comp. are plain JavaScript Function.

-5. When Use Class Comp.
+# 5. When Use Class Comp.

---> Use class comp. if u need state or need to access lifecycle hook because all lifecycle hooks are coming from React.Component which you extend from in class component.
+1. Use class comp. if u need state or need to access lifecycle hook because all lifecycle hooks are coming from React.Component which you extend from in class component.

-6. Props
+# 6. Props

+<h3> Synax <h3>

 function Component(props){
     return(
         <h1> hello {props.name} </h1>
     )
 }

+<h3> Synax <h3>

 function App(){
     return(